exponential-decay/demystify/README.md

 Code contains copy of library from Cooper Hewitt to enable writing of plain text descriptions of characters: https://github.com/cooperhewitt/py-cooperhewitt-unicode

+### Usage Notes

+Binary / Text / Filename stats are compiled with absolute agnosticism.
+A set() is created to filter filenames with identical methods.
+We need to monitor how these results turn out, but for now, in the stats that use this method (non-namespace specific stats) we will find cases where a Tika binary match may outweight a PRONOM binary match based on how the set was ordered.

 ### TODO

 * Everything is stored in the DB as a string, understand potential for typing